queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 32,050

-+1 bonus to spell attack rolls and spell saving throw DCs..
++1 bonus to spell attack rolls and spell saving throw DCs.

 ___Set Bonus (2 of 4).___ When you roll a 1 on a damage die for an attack you make with a biotic or tech spell, you can reroll the die and must use the new roll, even if the new roll is a 1.